 All students that would like to use VA educational benefits for an approved program must self-certify each enrollment period.
+Students that attend a program with an unscheduled variation in the weekly hours attended, such as for ride-times, must self-certify on a monthly basis.
 Automatic renewal for each enrollment period is prohibited.